Summary: in this tutorial, you’ll learn about the Tkinter Checkbox widget and how to use it effectively.

 How it works.

-First, create a string variable that will hold the value of the checkbox:
+First, create a BooleanVar object that will hold the the state of the checkbox:

-Second, define a function that will be called once the state of the checkbox changed.
-The function shows the value of the checkbox:
+Second, define a function that will execute when the state of the checkbox changes.
+The function shows a message whether you check or uncheck the checkbox:

 Code language: JavaScript (javascript)